 In our last post, we talked about the ATEX directive, defining what it is, where it applies, who it protects, and much more.
 To recap quickly, ATEX is an EU directive that regulates the manufacture of equipment that is intended to be used in what are termed, EXplosive ATmospheres, hence the acronym ATEX.
 A potentially explosive atmosphere is one where a mixture of air gases, vapours, mists, or dusts combine in a way that can ignite under certain operating conditions.
 This includes turning on or off certain types of flashlights and work lights.
 This is why using the correct ATEX light for your needs is paramount.

 Although, the directive is only applicable in the EU, the ATEX standard is quickly becoming one of the foremost worldwide standards for production of devices intended to be used in explosive atmospheres.
 And it may be only a matter of time before ATEX is mandatory around the globe.

-At Peli we produce a variety of different lighting equipment that is ATEX certified, thus the lighting equipment can be used in these explosive atmospheres without the threat of ignition, explosion, and ultimately, your demise.
+At Peli we produce a variety of different intrinsically safe lighting equipment that is ATEX certified, thus the lighting equipment can be used in these explosive atmospheres without the threat of ignition, explosion, and ultimately, your demise.

 Let’s get back to the question we posed at the beginning of this post, “what ATEX light is right for me?”
 In this post, we’ll go over what you need to consider when evaluating the different kinds of ATEX lights at your disposal.
 This will include things such as the industry you work in, the type of light you need and the features available, among other things.